YuelongLi/skills-github-pages/_posts/2019-05-14-CollisionEmulator.md

 date: 2019-05-14
 ---

-In my project, [CollisionEmulator](https://github.com/YuelongLi/CollisionEmulator), I've meticulously crafted a mechanism to emulate collisions between blocks.
+In my project, [CollisionEmulator](https://github.com/YuelongLi/CollisionEmulator), I've created a mechanism to emulate collisions between blocks.
 One of the standout features is the dynamic frame caching mechanism.
 Let's dive into the equations and algorithms that power this emulator.

 ### Collision Dynamics: The Math Behind the Movement